The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 I added reflective window film to the windows in my hallway, which was often warmer than the rest of the RV, and it made a big difference.

-A word of caution: The sun's glare on reflective RV windows can be dangerous to other cars when you're driving down the highway, so you might want to use highly reflective window film sparingly and avoid putting it on the back of your RV (like in the picture above).
+A word of caution: The sun’s glare on reflective RV windows can be dangerous to other cars when you’re driving down the highway, so you might want to use highly reflective window film sparingly and avoid putting it on the back of your RV.

 You also won't want to put window tinting on a motorhome windshield, since that could affect your own vision.

-The big front windshield of a motorhome is one of the worst culprits when it comes to heating up an RV, but there are several products on the market designed specifically to help combat this problem.
+The big front windshield of a motorhome is one of the worst culprits when it comes to heating up an RV, but several products on the market are designed specifically to help combat this problem.

 Many RVers use Reflectix for this purpose, but you can also buy reflective RV windshield sun shades that are designed for the purpose and easy to store: